cometchat-pro/cometchat-chat-sample-app-flutter/README.md

 This reference application showcases the integration of [**CometChat's Flutter UI Kit**](https://www.cometchat.com/docs/v4/flutter-uikit/overview) within an Flutter framework.
 It provides developers with examples of implementing real-time messaging and voice and video calling features in their Flutter-based applications.

+## 🚀 Try the New v5 UI Kit!
+Discover the all-new [v5 UI Kit](https://github.com/cometchat/cometchat-uikit-flutter/tree/v5), featuring a completely revamped design for enhanced usability and visual appeal.
+With restructured components, advanced styling options, and a streamlined integration process, v5 offers a seamless, customizable experience tailored to your needs.
+Try it now and elevate your development workflow!

 ## Prerequisites

 - XCode for iOS and Android Studio for Android